roman-milk/roman-milk.github.io/complete-submission.md

  "What?"

  Nadine looked at me, "Yes, my mother is Catherine Atkins and I knew who you were as soon as you entered the store."
-Report_Story #2